Arkorri/MNIST_ML_Honors/README.md

 -After they finish they will return a double containing the overall performance as a percent\
 -These functions take a long time to complete\
 \
+**7. If you wish to input new data into the classes you must call the .unload() function for each object first**